top of page

 Rental Minimum Standards

-Rental properties have 14 categories of minimum standards which they must meet on or before the day a renter moves in.
+Rental properties have 14 categories of minimum standards which they must meet before the property is listed for rent.
 Failure to comply is a criminal offence and can result in hefty fines for owners - up to $57,000 for companies and $11,000 for individuals - and a listing on a non-compliance register for property managers.

 Please note: Meeting these standards does not exclude an owner from mandatory gas, electrical and smoke alarm safety checks.